Spiryl/pymetr/docs/instruments.rst

 Instrument Control Library
 ==========================

-The ``Instrument Control Library`` forms the backbone of a flexible system designed to communicate with and control a variety of test and measurement hardware.
+The ``Instruments Library`` forms the backbone of a flexible system designed to communicate with and control a variety of test and measurement hardware.
 From the foundational ``Instrument`` base class to the specialized interface classes and modular subsystems, this library streamlines the development and execution of instrument control applications.

 Instrument Base Class
 ---------------------

 At the heart of the library is the ``Instrument`` base class, providing a unified API for interaction with diverse instruments.
 Leveraging PyVISA for backend communication, it supports standard protocols like GPIB, RS232, USB, and Ethernet, while also offering a path to integrate more specialized interfaces such as PXI hardware drivers and LXI protocols.

-.. autoclass:: pyinstrument.instruments.Instrument
+.. autoclass:: Pymetr.instruments.Instrument
    :members:
    :undoc-members:
    :show-inheritance: